 SDRs usually sit closer to inbound demand or marketing teams, while BDRs align with outbound sales or strategic growth.
 Clear ownership keeps the motions from overlapping.

 Start with the funnel.
-If inbound is steady and reps are buried in form fills, bring in SDRs to clean it up.
-They’ll qualify what’s real and move the rest out of the way.
-If inbound volume is low and pipeline is thin, the issue is usually outbound coverage.
-Time to fire up the BDR motion.
+If inbound is steady but reps are buried in unqualified leads, you need SDRs.
+If inbound volume is low and pipeline is thin, you need BDR outbound motion.

 Define what strong performance looks like before you start interviewing.
-If you’re bringing in an SDR, know what good looks like.
-Fast follow-up, clean qualification, and smooth handoffs.
-If it’s a BDR, you’re measuring conversations started, opps created, and actual pipeline.
+For SDRs: fast follow-up, clean qualification, smooth handoffs.
+For BDRs: conversations started, opps created, actual pipeline.
 When those lines blur, so does performance.

 Both roles often lead into AE positions over time, with the pace of progression shaped by team structure and how reps grow in the role.